openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-getting-started/03-scaling/assignment.md

 ![Delete Pod](../assets//delete-pod.png)

 After deleting the pod, you will be taken to a page listing pods.
-Notice that even though you deleted one of the pods, there are still two pods running as shown in the figure below.
+Notice that even though you deleted one pod, two pods are still running, as shown in the figure below.

 ![Replenish Pod](../assets/replenish-pod.jpg)